BioIcons

 We strongly advise scientists not use BioRender’s own legal language to use their illustrations in Open Access journals published under CC BY.
 Using their language could lead to your paper needing to be corrected in the future.
 BioRender has claimed it will do this for at least two papers (although nothing has happend so far).

 If you really want to publish your BioRender illustration in an Open Access paper and you’re allowed to use a different license for the figures clearly denote in the figure caption for each BioRender figure: “Copyright BioRender All Rights Reserved” instead of “Created with BioRender.com”.
-This is legally bulletproof1 and fully complies with the BioRender Academic license giving you the right to publish the material but not to make the material available under the terms of the CC BY license (even if BioRender claims this).
-Some publishers like PLOS however request that you exclusively use CC BY material so there you cannot use your BioRender figure.
+This is legally bulletproof and fully complies with the part of the BioRender Academic license giving you the right to publish the material but not to make the material available under the terms of the CC BY license (even if BioRender claims this).
+The requirement for using the “created with BioRender.com” slogan is not fullfilled but there are many thousand papers out there that do also use slightly different wording and it is highly unlikely that BioRender will legally pursue you for this.
+However, the consequence of having a correction issued for your paper because it exposes BioRender’s icon catalog to potential reuse by other people without paying BioRender is very real.
+For at least 2 papers BioRender has claimed that corrections will have to be issued.

 It remains to be seen how BioRender will fix the many thousand articles already using their material under CC BY.